Import materials

 Craftybase Material Bulk Import Spreadsheet (CSV)

-Important note: Material rows will be skipped if there is already a material with this SKU in your list so please ensure that all codes are unique.
+NOTE: Material rows will be skipped if there is already material with this SKU on your list, so please ensure that all codes are unique.

-Name This is the title that will appear in all list views in Craftybase and will typically be how you search for the material.
+Name This title will appear in all list views in Craftybase and will typically be how you search for the material.
 It should ideally be unique enough to identify the material.
-If an item name isn't found for the row, it will be imported as "Untitled".
+If an item name isn't found for the row, it will be imported as "Untitled."

 This is also searchable in all search boxes.

-Category [optional] The category for this material (i.e. "buttons").
-If you don't yet have a category with this name in the system we will create it at the time of import.
+Category [optional] The category for this material (i.e., "buttons").
+If you don't yet have a category with this name in the system, we will create it when you import it.

-Starting Quantity If you wish to bring stock forward from your prior inventory tracking system this is where you can enter how many were in your inventory on your start date in Craftybase.
-If not present, will default to 0.
+Starting Quantity If you wish to bring stock from your prior inventory tracking system, you can enter how many were in your inventory on your start date in Craftybase.
+If not present, it will default to 0.
 The largest quantity possible is 9999999.

-Starting Unit Cost If you wish to bring stock forward from your prior inventory tracking system this is where you can enter the calculated unit cost of your material stock on hand for your start date in Craftybase.
-Your unit cost will need to be in the same unit as your Tracking Unit (e.g. if you purchase in "jar" and track in "button" then this would be the per button price).
-If not present, will default to 0.00.
+Starting Unit Cost If you'd like to bring stock forward from your prior inventory tracking system, you can enter the calculated unit cost of your material stock on hand for your start date in Craftybase.
+Your unit cost will need to be in the same unit as your Tracking Unit (e.g., if you purchase in "jar" and track in "button," then this would be the per button price).
+If not present, it will default to 0.00.

-Tracking Unit This should be the unit that you wish to track and manufacture the material in.
-This can be different to the unit that you purchase in if you set a different Purchase Unit (below).
-If not present, will default to "item".
-For more information on Tracking Units, please see What is a Material Tracking Unit?.
+Tracking Unit This should be the unit in which you wish to track and manufacture the material.
+This can differ from your purchase unit if you set a different Purchase Unit (below).
+If not present, it will default to "item".
+For more information on Tracking Units, please see What is a Material Tracking Unit?

-Purchase to Tracking Unit Conversion Your Purchase to Tracking Unit Conversion allows you to nominate the number of tracking units are in a single purchase unit.
-This information allows Craftybase to be able to calculate the correct amount to increase your stock by when you add a new expense and enter the purchase quantity.
-More information on how this works can be found here: How does the Purchase to Tracking Unit Conversion work?.
-If not present, will default to 1.
+Purchase to Tracking Unit Conversion Your Purchase to Tracking Unit Conversion allows you to nominate the number of tracking units in a single purchase unit.
+This information allows Craftybase to calculate the correct amount to increase your stock when you add a new expense and enter the purchase quantity.
+More information on how this works can be found here: How does the Purchase to Tracking Unit Conversion work?
+If not present, it will default to 1.
 The largest value possible for this field is 9999999.

-Low Stock Limit This is the lowest level your stock for this material can go before it gets marked as "low stock".
-If not present, will default to 0.
+Low Stock Limit This is the lowest level your stock for this material can go before it gets marked as "low stock."
+If not present, it will default to 0.
 The largest value possible for this field is 9999999.

-Preferred Vendor Name [optional] This should be the vendor you purchase this material from the most often.
+Preferred Vendor Name [optional] This should be the vendor from which you purchase this material most often.
 If a value is found in this field, we will create a new Vendor in the system with this name.
-No expense records will be created as a result of information in this field.
+No expense records will be created due to information in this field.

-Preferred Vendor Code [optional] This can be used for any codes used by your preferred vendor for the purposes of identifying the material.
+Preferred Vendor Code [optional] This can be used for any codes used by your preferred vendor to identify the material.

-Zone [optional] If you are using the BIN Location feature for materials, this is the "zone" part of your code.
+Zone [optional] If you use the BIN Location feature for materials, this is the "zone" part of your code.

-Position [optional] If you are using the BIN Location feature for materials, this is the "position" part of your code.
+Position [optional] If you use the BIN Location feature for materials, this is your code's "position" part.

-Section [optional] If you are using the BIN Location feature for materials, this is the "section" part of your code.
+Section [optional] If you use the BIN Location feature for materials, this is the "section" part of your code.

 Step 3 Export your spreadsheet to CSV

-Once you have your spreadsheet ready, you'll need to export it as CSV.
+Once your spreadsheet is ready, you'll need to export it as CSV.

-CSV basically stands for "Comma Separated Values", meaning that the export will contain your data in rows, with each column value separated by a comma.
+CSV stands for "Comma Separated Values," meaning that the export will contain your data in rows, with each column value separated by a comma.

 To remove your material import: